AdobeDocs/target.de-DE/help/c-activities/r-success-metrics/capture-score.md

 >
 >Zielgruppen, die sich oberhalb der ersten Display- [!DNL Target] Anforderung der Aktivität befinden, werden nicht in das Ergebnis einbezogen.

 Best practice is to assign values in the [!DNL Target] request.
-Auf diese Weise können Sie die Werte, die Sie messen, genau bestimmen, je nach Inhalt der einzelnen Anforderungen.
+This allows you to be precise in the values you measure, depending on the content of each request.

 >[!NOTE]
 >